openstack-archive/fuel-docs/pages/reference-architecture/0012-simple.rst

 Multi-node Deployment
 ========================================

-In a production environment, you will not likely ever have a Multi-node deployment of OpenStack, partly because it forces you to make a number of compromises as to the number and types of services that you can deploy.
-It is, however, extremely useful if you just want to see how OpenStack works from a user's point of view.
+For a production environment, you will typically create a high-availability deployment of OpenStack.
+However, the Multi-node (non-HA) deployment is extremely useful if you just want to see how OpenStack works from a user's point of view.

 .. image:: /_images/deployment-simple.*
   :width: 60%